StackExchange/StackExchange.Redis/Docs/KeysScan.md

 > There doesn't seem to be a `Flush(...)` method?
 How can I remove all the keys in the database?

 The key word here, oddly enough, is the last one: database.
 Because StackExchange.Redis aims to target scenarios such as cluster, it is important to know which commands target the *database* (the logical database that could be distributed over multiple nodes), and which commands target the *server*.
-These commands:
+The folliowing commands all target a single server:

 - `KEYS` / `SCAN`
 - `FLUSHDB` / `FLUSHALL`
 - `RANDOMKEY`
 - `CLIENT`
 - `CLUSTER`
-- `CONFIG *` / `INFO` / `TIME`
+- `CONFIG` / `INFO` / `TIME`
 - `SLAVEOF`
 - `SAVE` / `BGSAVE` / `LASTSAVE`
 - `SCRIPT` (not to be confused with `EVAL` / `EVALSHA`)